uchks/XAS/README.md

 ## TODO
 - [ ] Create a PHP System
 - [ ] Make a write-up on IPA Signing (for newbies)

+      Disclaimer / Information
+      I do not endorse the use of distributing IPAs that haven't been given permission from those that have authored such applications.
+Furthermore, the intent of this is not for a service such as EonHub, Ignition, or anyforenamed piracy-related services.
+This is rather meant for any developer who wishes to serve their application without the usage of Testflight or the AppStore.